 It is important to note that simply pointing out comparators to the court is not enough.
 Although certain factual allegations in support of an equal terms claim could be sufficient to survive a motion to dismiss, as was found in Immanuel Baptist Church v.
 City of Chicago, moving forward in the litigation process requires a lot more than simply drafting a plausible complaint.

-If you are in the process of purchasing or leasing a property to use as a place of worship, feel free to reach out to the experts in RLUIPA and religious land use at Dalton & Tomich PLC.
+If you are in the process of purchasing or leasing a property to use as a place of worship, feel free to reach out to the authorities in RLUIPA and religious land use at Dalton & Tomich PLC.

 The Religious Land Use and Institutionalized Persons Act (RLUIPA) contains what is known as the equal terms provision.
 The equal terms provision prohibits any governmental entity or official from imposing or implementing a land use regulation “in a manner that treats a religious assembly or institution on less than equal terms with a nonreligious assembly or institution.”
 42 U.S.C. § 2000cc(b)(1).